usnistgov/OSCAL/docs/content/documentation/specification/processing/profile-resolution.md

 ```

 error - Catalog A is called twice, possibly with two different sets of directives, from the same level

 ```
 profile A
   CATALOG Alpha
   CATALOG Alpha
 ```

 While this condition must be reported, a processor is not obliged to stop, but may optionally resolve the resource in question by treating the two calls as a single call (unifying both `include` and `exclude` statements in this case).
+This permits a downstream application to do something with the information.
 Even in this case a warning message must be indicated unless the processor is specifically set to a 'silent' mode.

 #### Stability of documents returned by given URIs